maliMirkec/personal-website/site/side-projects/web-dev-zoo/index.md

       width: 451
       height: 336
     title: Welcome to Web Dev Zoo
-    text: You can learn a lot about web development by listening to these wise animals.
+    text: You can learn a lot about web development from these wise animals.
     text2: Listen to what they say and apply these words of wisdom to your everyday routine.
   - type: banner
     banner: services